kennywam/TMS/README.md

 1. Clone this repository: `git clone https://github.com/kennywam/TMS.git`
 2. Navigate to the project directory: `cd task-management-system`
-3. Set up the backend (C# ASP.NET Core): Refer to backend-setup.md for instructions.
+3. Set up the backend (C# ASP.NET Core): Refer to backend-setup.md for instructions on the backend repo.
 4. Set up the frontend (React): Refer to frontend-setup.md for instructions.
 5. Start both the backend and frontend development servers.